Technology with Security

 The victim is running a Icecast Media server which has a known vulnerability CVE-2004-1561 and is of type Execute Code Overflow vulnerability.

-Using this vulnerability exploit the victim and using metasploit
+Using this vulnerability exploit the victim and using metasploit to gain the reverse shell.

 msf5 > search icecast